What is an IVA?

 The IVA Experience: Life During an IVA

-Individual voluntary arrangements provide many people a chance to face their debt problems head-on – but before you make up your mind, it is vital to consider how an IVA can impact your everyday finances as well as your personal and professional life.
+Individual Voluntary Arrangements provide many people with a chance to face their debt problems head-on – but before you make up your mind, it is vital to consider how an IVA can impact your everyday finances as well as your personal and professional life.

 In most cases, an IVA will not impact your job.
-The main exceptions to this rule are professionals who hold a position of financial responsibility like accountants, solicitors or bankers, and those employed in the police force, prison facilities, fire services.
+There are exceptions to this rule are professionals who hold a position of financial responsibility like accountants, solicitors or bankers, and those employed in the police force, prison facilities, or fire services.

 Make sure you check your employment contract to find out if you need to disclose any information about your IVA to your employer.
 While most employers do not require people to inform them before entering an IVA, some may.
 That is why it is always a good idea to double-check your terms of employment.

 Self-employed individuals who set up an IVA can continue operating their businesses as usual.
 However, they may find it more difficult to deal with their suppliers on an ongoing credit basis during their IVA.

 Before you agree to an IVA, your IP will take into account any property you own.
-They will calculate the amount of equity you would get if you were to sell your house and pay all your mortgage to check if it is enough to fully repay your debts.
+They will calculate the amount of equity available if you were to sell your house and pay your mortgage to check if it is enough to fully repay your debts.

-As a rule, all your properties will be included in an IVA to compute your total share of equity unless you are going through exceptional circumstances.
-This share is then reviewed in the last year of your IVA.
+Generally, all properties will be included in an IVA to establish your total share of equity unless there are exceptional circumstances.
+This share is then reviewed as part of your IVA.

-During the final year of your IVA, you will also be asked to provide an updated record of your mortgage and secured loan balance to calculate your share of the equity.
-If your share is at least £5000 you may be asked to attempt to remortgage your property and include 85% of your equity in your IVA.
+In some circumstances you will also be asked to provide an updated record of your mortgage and secured loan balance to calculate your share of the equity, there are limits to how much we calculate known as ‘available equity’.